MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 Sales reps can get a summary of their accounts and opportunities in Sales agent.
 To enable this feature, you need to configure the account and opportunity summary settings in the Sales agent admin settings.

-Sales agent generates account and opportunity summaries by using commonly used fields from the Account and Opportunity tables and natural language instructions that organize and present the information in a meaningful, useful format.
+Sales agent generates account and opportunity summaries by using commonly used fields and relationships from the Account and Opportunity tables and natural language instructions that organize and present the information in a meaningful, useful format.
 You can [customize the AI instructions](#customize-ai-instructions) to include additional or different fields and tailor how the summary is curated to fit your organization's needs.

 ### Customize AI instructions